-- Windows are opened in all classrooms and staff areas each day, weather permitting, to ensure effective air circulation.
-Portable air purifiers have been provided for all classrooms, staffroom, library, music room. - Air purifier filters are cleaned/replaced on a regular basis by school maintenance team. - Building custodians are familiar with the document 'Prevent the spread of communicable disease: ventilation and circulation'. - Principal does a walk-through regularly to ensure standards are being met.
+- Windows are opened in all classrooms and staff areas each day, weather permitting, to ensure effective air circulation. - Air purifier filters are cleaned/replaced on a regular basis by the school maintenance team. - Building custodians are familiar with the document 'Prevent the spread of communicable disease: ventilation and circulation'.

+• Principal does a walk-through regularly to ensure standards are being met.